iosonobert/pyODAS/README.md

 Incomplete attempted translation of some of Rockland Scientific's ODAS features to python.
 As described in greater detail below, pyODAS is a bit of a misnomer, as it only attempts to read VMP files (with FP07s and Shear probes) and convert to physical units.
 Anyone else want to code the rest?

+A link to a private repo for RSIs original ODAS is [here ](https://github.com/iosonobert/ODAS_Matlab).
+Sorry that this is private - I don't have permission to distribute RSI code.

 ## Functions

 Tested on latest version: